Gabriella439/dhall-manual/manuscript/05-SynchronizeFiles.md

 generation logic remains in sync with the current branch that a developer is working on or that CI is testing.

-If the script generates a directory or directory tree then you may want to instead generate the files in two steps:
+If the generation script creates a directory or directory tree then you may want to instead generate the files in two steps:

 * Write the files to an intermediate temporary directory
 * Use `rsync --delete --archive` to copy from the temporary directory to